 She begins to head back down the hallway when she’s once again stopped by Ryder’s voice.

 “Boss, wait,” He pleads.
 “I was actually supposed to tell you something important.”

 She turns and faces him again.
 “What is it?”

 “Our associates at NASA found something very interesting,” He explains.
 “It’s some sort of… tear.”

 At that moment, Autumn immediately contemplates quitting her job.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RoseWrite a Review